 MB: Haha.
 I don’t think so.

 M: It is.
-Our good friend, Riley Keough and her partner, Gina, write and produce together – they do a number of artistic ventures.
-They came up with this idea in quarantine and we kind of just followed along with them.
-The entire concept and execution was all them.
+Our good friend, Riley Keough, and her partner, Gina, write and produce together – they do several artistic ventures.
+They came up with this idea in quarantine, and we just followed along with them.
+The entire concept and execution were all of them.
 They did absolutely everything.
-They kind of showed up and did a couple bits and told us what to do.
+They showed up, did a couple of bits, and told us what to do.
 We love that video.
-It’s really cool.
+It’s cool.

 M: Riley is a phenomenal actress.
-A really great talent.
+A great talent.
 We love her very much.

 MB: That song is pretty dense, too, in terms of lyrics.
 What was the inspiration for this song?

-M: Kane’s life has been about music from age three so it’s sort of a rumination on his idol, which is music.
+M: Kane’s life has been about music from age three, so it’s a rumination on his idol, which is music.
 There are all these little hidden references to his influences in there.
-There’s John Lennon, Bob Dylan, there’s Crowded House.
+There’s John Lennon and Bob Dylan; there’s Crowded House.
 The title reflects exactly what’s happening.

 M: I grew up religious.
-I think both us have an undefined religion.
-I’m not atheist.
+I think both of us have an undefined religion.
+I’m not an atheist.
 I’m pretty agnostic.

-Have you heard that Mel Brooks and Carl Ryner comedic bit?
-The 2000 year old man?
-Mel Brooks acts like he’s a 2000 old man and he’s getting interviewed and he has this New York accent.
+Have you heard that Mel Brooks and Carl Ryner are comedic bits?
+The 2000-year-old man?
+Mel Brooks acts like he’s a 2000 old man getting interviewed and has this New York accent.
 It’s hilarious.
 He’s asked, ‘what are your thoughts on God?’
-And Mel Brooks responds by saying, ‘One day I was outside and a lightning bold struck Robert and we thought, ‘Oh, there’s something bigger than Robert.’
+And Mel Brooks responds by saying, ‘One day I was outside, and a lightning bold struck Robert, and we thought, ‘Oh, there’s something bigger than Robert.’

 MB: I also want to ask you about “Elaborate Attractions.”
-It’s a great song and the music video is really trippy.
+It’s a great song, and the music video is trippy.